 Keep Project Documentation and Version Control

-Maintain thorough project documentation, version control (Git), and communication records.
-If a client disputes what was agreed or claims your work was defective, documented project history and code commits provide evidence to support your position in a claim.
+Maintain thorough project documentation, version control (Git) and communication records.
+If a client disputes what was agreed or claims your work was defective, documented project history and code commits provide evidence to support your position.

 Frequently Asked Questions